samhh/bukubrow-webext/README.md

 ## Requirements

 - Buku
-- A web browser that supports recent JavaScript standards and WebExtensions; this includes all recent releases of Chrome, Chromium, and Firefox.
+- A web browser that supports recent web standards and WebExtensions; this includes all recent releases of Chrome, Chromium, and Firefox.

 ## Installation